Gustra/tiny-dash/docs/User-guide.md

 ## Introduction

+Tiny dash is a simple desktop dashboard application, which connects "indicators" to "sensors".
+A sensor executes a command and sets the dashboard indicator based on the exit status or output of the command.
+Three types of sensors are currently supported: status, state, and fraction, and two types of indicators: lamp and meter.

+The purpose of tiny-dash is to be able to present a lot of indicators in a tiny area on the desktop, quite the opposite of most web-based dashboards which aim for the huge radiator screens.

 Dashboard configurations are written in [YAML][yml], and are given as arguments to the program, or stored in the user's home directory as `.tiny-dash/config`.
 All configurations contains a list of dicts.
 Sample